rabobank-nederland/omnikassa-sdk-doc/README.md

 Enable this feature by:
 1. Enabling Card-on-File (CoF) in the merchant dashboard.
-2. Including `shopperRef` and `customerInformation.emailAddress` in the order request.
+2. Including `shopperRef` and `customerInformation.emailAddress` in the order announcement.
 3. Setting `paymentBrandMetaData.enableCardOnFile` to `true`

 Two API endpoints are available for merchants to manage saved cards: one allows them to retrieve a complete list of